The site derives its name from the World Wide Web (W3), but is not affiliated with the W3C.

 W3Schools has focus on simplicity, practicing easy and straight-forward learning.

 We use simple code explanations, and illustrate how to use it.

-The tutorials starts from basic level, and moves all the way up to complete professional references.
+The tutorials start from basic level, and move all the way up to complete professional references.

 W3schools presents thousands of code examples.

 By using an online editor (Try It Yourself), you can edit examples and execute computer code experimentally, to see what works and what does not, before implementing it.

 W3Schools is, and will always be, a completely free developers resource.